Modified February 24, 2018 9:55 am

 • Alphabetical List of Custom Event Tag Type Descriptions: 2

-, Adoptee, AdopteeFind, AdoptGive, AdoptGiveFind, Adopting, AdoptingFind, AdoptLink, Anecdote, AnecdoteSens, Associatn, Author, BaptAdult, BaptFind, Baptism, BaptNil, Birth, BirthAssume, BirthFind, BirthIlleg, BirthMultiple, BirthNil, BirthOrder, BirthPar, BirthRec, BirthStill, Burial, Census Tags, ChildFind, Christning, Codicil, Conflict, Correspondence, Created, Cremation, Death, DeathAssume, DeathAssumeBur, DeathAssumeCrem, DeathFind, DeathNil, Descriptn, Dissolved, Divorce, Divorce Fl, DivorceAssume, DivorceFind, Duplicate, DupNil, FamilySectionNote, Education, EmigFind, Emigration, Employment, Event-Misc,
+, Adoptee, AdopteeFind, AdoptGive, AdoptGiveFind, Adopting, AdoptingFind, AdoptLink, Anecdote, AnecdoteSens, Associatn, Author, BaptAdult, BaptFind, Baptism, BaptNil, Birth, BirthAssume, BirthFind, BirthIlleg, BirthMultiple, BirthNil, BirthOrder, BirthPar, BirthRec, BirthStill, Burial, Cem-list-head, Census Tags, ChildFind, Christning, Codicil, Conflict, Correspondence, Created, Cremation, Death, DeathAssume, DeathAssumeBur, DeathAssumeCrem, DeathFind, DeathNil, Descriptn, Dissolved, Divorce, Divorce Fl, DivorceAssume, DivorceFind, Duplicate, DupNil, Education, EmigFind, Emigration, Employment, Event-Misc, FamilySectionNote,

 , Sex Change, Src Link, TestTag, Title-Event, Transcript, Twin, Widow(er), Will